Admission & Aid

 Choosing a music program that will prepare you for your professional career is one of the most important decisions you will make.
 At the Lamont School of Music, you will progress through a conservatory-level education within the outstanding liberal arts environment of the University of Denver.
 With the guidance of our distinguished faculty of artist-teachers, you'll gain the skills and know-how necessary to thrive as a musician.

 - All application materials, including DU's Pioneer Application or the Common Application, are due by January 15.
+First-year music applicants are only considered for admission during Regular Decision.

 Applicants must successfully complete an audition or have portfolio materials reviewed before being offered admission to the Lamont School of Music.